Sandwiched R\'enyi Convergence for Quantum Evolutions: Strong converse bounds for the classical capacity

 \end{thm} \begin{proof} Using Theorem \ref{thm:betapexpdecay} and Lemma \ref{lem:maximalrelent} we have

 Now Theorem \ref{thm:boundpsucc} together with the assumption $\beta_p(\liou^{(n)})\geq c$ finishes the proof. \end{proof}

-Together with Theorem \ref{thm:betaVsAlpha} the previous theorem shows that a quantum memory can only reliably store classical information for small times when it is subject to noise described by a quantum dynamical semigroup with ``large'' log-Sobolev constant.
+Together with Theorem \ref{thm:betaVsAlpha} the previous theorem shows that a quantum memory can only reliably store classical information for small times when it is subject to noise described by a quantum dynamical semigroup with ``large'' logarithmic Sobolev constant, as we will see more explicitly later in Section \ref{sec:boundssemi}.
 Moreover, we can use the results from \cite{quasifreesob} to give a universal lower bound to the decay of the capacity in terms of the spectral gap and the fixed point.